1. What is financial aid?

 9. What if I don’t have a computer to use to complete the FAFSA?

 Each SCTC campus has computer areas available.
 If you or your parents don’t feel comfortable doing it electronically, there are paper Free Application for Federal Student Aid (FAFSA) Applications available online at www.fafsa.ed.gov.
 Complete and mail to the federal processor.
 However this process does take longer so if you need assistance the Office of Financial Aid at SCTC are more than willing to help.

 If you have applied for financial aid this past year, you may be able to fill out a renewal FAFSA rather than a new FAFSA.
 The renewal FAFSA will include all of last year’s information.
 You just need to update your (and your family’s) income information and any data that has changed.
 If you have a PIN number, you can access your renewal FAFSA online at www.fafsa.ed.gov.
 To request your PIN number, go to www.pin.ed.gov.

 11. What is the deadline for applying for financial aid?

 The sooner you apply, the more likely your funding will be available when you start school.
 SCTC requires you to have a complete financial aid file in order to defer your tuition for the semester.
 Your file must be completed while you are still enrolled and attending to be eligible for any funding.
 Student financial aid applicants are processed according to the date the FAFSA is received at SCTC and when the file is completed.
-Deadlines to apply for student aid are posted on our website at http://www.sctech.edu/admissions/finaid.php.
+Visit the Admissions page for admissions deadlines or how to apply.

 12. What if my family income has changed since last year?
 How will they know?